Flexible Catalysis: Transformation theories

 \begin{proof} If $A+C_{m-1}\leq B+C_m$ for all $1\leq m \leq n$ (where $C_0=C_n$), then by adding all of these together and using Proposition \ref{orderdoesntmatter}, we get

 Conversely, if $nA+C\leq nB+C$, then we have

 \end{proof}

 \begin{rmk} This shows that catalytic multicopy transformations are a special case of flexible catalytic transformations.
-It is true that for finite flexible catalysis we have a sort of converse as well, but notice that the space requirements of the catalytic multicopy transformation derived from the flexible catalytic transformation are larger by a factor of $n$.
-Therefore, flexible catalytic transformations can be more practical than the corresponding catalytic multicopy transformations.
+By Proposition \ref{Union_of_cyclic_classes}, for finite flexible catalysis we have a sort of converse as well, but notice that the space requirements of the catalytic multicopy transformation derived from the flexible catalytic transformation are larger by a factor of $n$.
+Therefore, finite flexible catalytic transformations can be more practical than the corresponding catalytic multicopy transformations.
 In Example \ref{advantage} we will demonstrate a flexible catalytic transformation in which the catalysts are smaller in size than the initial state $A$, and which cannot be replaced by a catalytic protocol, and thus it beats any catalytic multicopy transformation for the same task.

 Note also that our construction of catalysts resembles the construction of \cite{duan2005multiple} for a single catalyst that can be used to simulate a multiple copy transformation by catalysis.
 The main difference is that our construction creates a finite set of catalysts that work together to achieve the same goal, rather than a single catalyst.
 Our result is also more general, since it holds for an arbitrary transformation theory.